ruricolist/serapeum/reference.md

 arguments), `nlet` is limited: self calls must be tail calls.
 That is, you cannot use `nlet` for true recursion.

-The name comes from `Let Over Lambda', but this is a different
+The name comes from `Let Over Lambda', but this is a more careful
 implementation: the function is not bound while the initial arguments are being evaluated, and it is safe to close over the arguments.

 ### `(collecting &body body)`

-Within BODY, bind `collect` to a function of one argument that accumulate all the arguments it has been called with in order, like the collect clause in `loop`, finally returning the collection.
+Within BODY, bind `collect` to a function of one argument that accumulates all the arguments it has been called with in order, like the collect clause in `loop`, finally returning the collection.

 To see the collection so far, call `collect` with no arguments.